xustc/SpeakerRecognitionPipeline/README.md

-# A Basic Speaker Recognition pipeline
+# A Basic Speaker Recognition Pipeline

 ## dataset
-In this pipeline I use THCHS-30 open dataset, you can get free access to it via http://openslr.org/18/
+In this pipeline I use THCHS-30 open-source dataset, you can get free access to it via http://openslr.org/18/

 For higher accuracy, try http://openslr.org/33/ and http://openslr.org/38/ with slight change of data pre-processing.